mathieuPvss/ESGI-ProjetGit-S1-3IW/pull_request_template.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] I have checked to ensure there aren't other open Pull Requests for the same update/change
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation